-- 1. Collect historical information of anthropogenic changes and catch statistics from a large number of salmon rivers in Norway. - 2.
-Assess genomic diversity among samples to identify patterns of genetic diversity and heterozygosity among affected and non-affected rivers - 3.
-Identify loci that show large allele frequency differences among affected and nonaffected rivers and that can be used to differentiate samples affected by acidification and/or waterway regulation - 4.
-To further examine samples at the subset of loci found in step 3, to study more-the genomic variation among affected and non-affected samples.
+- 1. Assess genomic diversity among samples to identify patterns of genetic diversity and heterozygosity among affected and non-affected rivers - 2.
+Identify loci that show large allele frequency differences among affected and nonaffected rivers and that can be used to differentiate samples affected by acidification and/or waterway regulation - 3.
+To further examine samples at the subset of loci found in step 3, to study more-the genomic variation among affected and non-affected samples